 Over the course of our lives, a highly regulated process of bone remodelling takes place.
 Old bone material is constantly replaced with new material, ensuring that bones remain healthy and strong.
 This process also plays an essential role in the release and regulation of certain nutrients into the bloodstream.
 Interestingly, an adult’s body replaces around 10% of its bone structure every year.

-In addition to age-related changes in the skeletal system, we may experience other types of bone problems, such as a bone fracture or fissure caused by injury.
-We can also develop common and painful bone illnesses such as arthrosis and osteoporosis, which we will discuss later in this article.
+In addition to age-related changes in the skeletal system, we may experience other types of bone problems, such as a bone fracture or fissure caused by injury, and osteoporosis, which we will discuss later in this article.

 The following is a review of some of the most relevant and interesting scientific literature from recent years.
 The research helps to better understand how cannabinoids affect bone health, and how cannabis can help in the prevention and treatment of bone injuries and diseases.